-In this article you’ll learn about System Analyst, it’s and Qualities.
+In this article you’ll learn about what is System Analyst, How Does Analyst Work, Roles of a Systems Analyst and their and Qualities.

 The system analyst is overall responsible for the development of a software.
 He is the crucial interface between users, programmers and MIS managers.
 He conducts a system’s study, identifies activities and objectives and determines a procedure to achieve the objective.
 He has a very important role in the development of a system.